fusioncharts/dev_centre_docs/getting-started/django/your-first-gauge-using-django.md

 12. Enter data for the `dial` using an array, wherein each element is a JSON object having the `value` as keys.

 13. Create the gauge instance and set the following:
     * Set the chart type as `angulargauge`.
-Each chart type is represented with a unique chart alias.
-For Angular Gauge, the alias is `angulargauge`.
 Find the complete list of gauge types with their respective alias[ here ](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).

     * Set the gauge `id`.